kriteja/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

+## Project outline
+**TerraTowns** serves as a centralized platform where terraformers can explore and link up with each other's self-hosted personal websites (TerraHouse), reminiscent of the Geocities style of 2023.
+The terraformers utilize Infrastructure as Code (IaC) to launch their **TerraHouse**, a Content Management System (CMS) that empowers them to create their own personal websites and integrate them into the TerraTowns network.

 ## TerraTowns Architectural Diagram
 | Week 0 - Preweek                    | Week 1 - Build                      |
 | ----------------------------------- | ----------------------------------- |